SansGuidon/bookmarks/README.md

 * [Roy Osing](https://talentculture.com/11-ways-to-lose-yourself-in-the-crowd/) - Anti principles (Don't do this !) / 11 Ways To Lose Yourself In The Crowd
 * [Julia Evans](https://jvns.ca/blog/2017/03/20/blogging-principles/) - Blogging principles
 * [Steve Yegge](https://sites.google.com/site/steveyegge2/you-should-write-blogs) - You Should Write Blogs
+* [Adam Pittenger](https://medium.com/@apitt24/love-what-you-build-build-what-you-love-9cedbb05e32f) - Love what you build.
+Build what you love.

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution